cyxzheng/cyxzheng.github.io/_projects/property.md

 We created a set of questions based on a water damage claim, doing our best to make sure the answers fulfilled the back-office requirements.
 The client partnered with us on this endeavour, modifying certain elements to better match the actual inspection process of an adjuster.

-# Embracing different inspection styles

-Paper forms can’t tell you how much progress you’ve made, but thankfully digital mediums can.
-Always showing progress gives the adjuster an idea of where his inspection is.

-<div class="case-image"><video autoplay muted loop playsinline><source src="/assets/images/projects/property/progress.mp4" type="video/mp4"></video></div>
+# A form for any adjuster

+### Any order is the correct order

 The flexible nature of the form allows for different inspection styles.
 The “power adjuster” might opt to jump between sections without following a certain order, whereas others might opt to follow the form sequentially.
 It doesn’t really matter how the form is completed, as long as it’s completed properly.

 <div class="case-image"><video autoplay muted loop playsinline><source src="/assets/images/projects/property/order.mp4" type="video/mp4"></video></div>

+### Showing how much is done (or not done)

+Paper forms can’t tell you how much progress you’ve made, but thankfully digital mediums can.
+Always showing progress gives the adjuster an idea of where they are in their inspection, allowing them to plan their next steps.

+<div class="case-image"><video autoplay muted loop playsinline><source src="/assets/images/projects/property/progress.mp4" type="video/mp4"></video></div>

 # An all-in-one inspection tool

 The client also pushed us to consider other needs that an adjuster might have, such as documenting information through photos and videos, or making estimates.

+### Collecting documentation

 Because the iPad has a built-in camera, we were able to leverage this and allow adjusters to add extra documentation when needed.
 This also aids the back-office when they analyze all the information when making a claim.

 <div class="case-image"><img src="/assets/images/projects/property/Documentation.png" data-zoom="zoom"></div>

+### On-site estimates

 It’s also helpful for adjusters to be able to make damage calculations on the spot, when the scene is still fresh, and there’s the option to walk around and physically assess the damage.
 We were given the Excel document used to calculate these estimates, and dissected it so we could repurpose it for our inspection tool.